Programme

 Building Sustainable Businesses for Africa’s Future

-At the heart of the Sustainability & ESG Africa Conference & Expo 2025 was a strong focus on empowering Small, Medium and Micro Enterprises (SMMEs) — the true backbone of Africa’s economy.
+A cornerstone of the 2025 programme was a strong focus on empowering Small, Medium and Micro Enterprises (SMMEs) — widely recognised as the backbone of Africa’s economy and a critical driver of inclusive, sustainable growth.

 To add to the Programme page